yezhenqing/spatial-live/README.md

    $ npm run dev
 ```

-After the docker instance or node server started, the spatial-live will be ready for exploration.
+After the docker instance or node server started, the Spatial-Live will be ready for exploration.
 You can open your browser to visit the url link: http://localhost:8225/